mohit2708/study/python_interview_questions.md

 ```
 **[⬆ Back to Top](#table-of-contents)**

-### Ques. **What is Scope in Python?**
-* Every object in Python functions within a scope.
-A scope is a block of code where an object in Python remains relevant.
-Namespaces uniquely identify all the objects inside a program.

 ### **Ques.
 What are global, protected and private attributes in Python?**
 * **Global variables** are public variables that are defined in the global scope.
 To use the variable in the global scope inside a function, we use the **global** keyword.